 3. One-time contribution with yearly dividend payout

 It is the most simple and straightforward computation.
-You will just have to multiply the capital with the dividend rate.
+You will just have to multiply the capital by the dividend rate.

 So, in this example, the dividend is equal to Php 75,000.